radiant-rstats/docker-k8s/install/rsm-msba-macos-arm.md

 - <a href="https://code.visualstudio.com/docs/datascience/jupyter-notebooks" target="_blank">Jupyter Notebooks in VS Code</a>

-A major new feature in VS Code is the ability to use AI to help you write code.
-For more information see the links below:
+A major feature in VS Code is the ability to use AI to help you write code.
+For more information see the link below:

-- <a href="https://code.visualstudio.com/docs/copilot/overview" target="_blank">VS Code Copilot</a>
+<a href="https://code.visualstudio.com/docs/copilot/overview" target="_blank">VS Code Copilot</a>

-## Installing Python packages
+## Using UV

 The RSM-MSBA docker image uses UV for python package management, virtual environments, and installing different versions of Python.
 To learn more about UV see <https://docs.astral.sh/uv/>{target="_blank"}.